MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 For an example of a Pager implementation, see the SDK source file [zz_generated_pagers.go](https://github.com/Azure/autorest.go/blob/track2/test/autorest/paginggroup/zz_generated_pagers.go).

-## Long-running operations (LROs)
+## Long-running operations

 Some operations on Azure can take a long time to complete, anywhere from a few seconds to a few days.
 Examples of such operations include copying data from a source URL to a storage blob or training an AI model to recognize forms.
 These *long-running operations (LROs)* don't lend well to the standard HTTP flow of a relatively quick request and response.

 By convention, methods that start an LRO are prefixed with "Begin" and return a *Poller*.
-The Poller is used to periodically poll the service until the operation completes.
+The Poller is used to periodically poll the service until the operation finishes.

 The following examples illustrate various patterns for handling LROs.
 You can also learn more from the [poller.go](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/internal/pollers/poller.go) source code in the SDK.

-### Blocking call to `PollUntilDone`
+### Blocking call to PollUntilDone

 `PollUntilDone` handles the entire span of a polling operation until a terminal state is reached.
 It then returns the final HTTP response for the polling operation with the content of the payload in the `respType` interface that's provided.